MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Test-PowerShell-Classes.md

 The `ParamterObject` class therefor has the properties `schema`, `contenVersion` and `parameters`.
 As the file expects to have the parameters name as a key I opted for a hashtable for each parameter.
-The hastables key is the parameter name, this converts nicely into the expected json when using `ConverTo-Json`.
+The hashtables key is the parameter name, this converts nicely into the expected json when using `ConverTo-Json`.

-A parameter file could have all, none, a subset or only the _mandatory_ parameters specified in the ARM template prsent.
+A parameter file could contain all, none, a subset or only the _mandatory_ parameters specified in the ARM template.
-Having multiple different options for ParameterFiles the ParameterObject could be used as the base class and concrete implementations could inherit it's properties.
+My idea is, having multiple different options for ParameterFiles the ParameterObject could be used as the base class and concrete implementations could inherit it's properties.

 The creation of a specific file is abstracted into a Factory.
-Which creates objects without having to specify the exact class of the object that will be created, see [Wiki](https://en.wikipedia.org/wiki/Factory_method_pattern).
+A factory is concerned with the creation of objects so the user is not having to specify the exact class of the object that will be created, see [Wiki](https://en.wikipedia.org/wiki/Factory_method_pattern).

 The factory `ParameterFileFactory` is created based on a given template.
 It exposes the factory method `CreateParameterFile` that creates a parameter file json string based on the specification passed.
 In this implementation you can specify to create a file with _mandatory_ parameters only or all parameters.